 Although your complaint may be against the practices of a particular hotel, if you do seek to make a holiday sickness claim, your tour operator is the one liable.
 We make the claim against the insurance of your travel agency, should your claim be successful.

 At present, there is no travel ombudsman or centralised body to deal with complaints against travel agencies.
-Your tour operator may be a member of ABTA, who are the UK’s largest travel organisation, so it’s recommended that you also register a complaint with them if to.
+Your tour operator may be a member of ABTA, who are the UK’s largest travel organisation, so it’s recommended that you also register a complaint with them if so.

-ABTA can advise you if you have a valid complaint and will offer potential solutions to your problem but won’t advise their members to offer compensation, nor do they advise on compensation amounts.
+ABTA can advise you if you have a valid complaint and will offer potential solutions to your problem but won’t advise their members to offer package holiday compensation, nor do they advise on compensation amounts.
 They can take you through a process called arbitration, which is an independent and legally binding judgement, where you may be awarded a payment; this is limited to £1,500 per person.
 It is also worth noting that through this process, you will be required to pay a fee to your arbitrator regardless of whether you win or lose your case.